Geography of Wisconsin

 Wisconsin, a state in the Midwestern United States, has a vast and diverse geography famous for its landforms created by glaciers during the Wisconsin glaciation 17,000 years ago.
 The state can be generally divided into five geographic regions—Lake Superior Lowland, Northern Highland, Central Plain, Eastern Ridges & Lowlands, and Western Upland.
 The southwestern part of the state, which was not covered by glaciers during the most recent ice age, is known as the Driftless Area.
-The Wisconsin glaciation formed the Wisconsin Dells, Devil's Lake, and the Baraboo Range.
+The Wisconsin glaciation formed the Wisconsin Dells, Devil's Lake, and the Kettle Moraine.
 A number of areas are protected in the state, including Devil's Lake State Park, the Apostle Islands National Lakeshore, and the Chequamegon–Nicolet National Forest.